HeavenBeats/Watchers/README.md

 ## Run the project

 * API
-    * Open API map in VScode and press F5 or go to Debug > Start Debuggin
+    * Open API map in VScode and press F5 or go to Debug > Start Debugging
 * Web application
     * open two terminals in /App
     * run `npm run build` in one terminal